Going forward in PEI: The new normal

 - Continue to use online, home delivery, and curbside pick-up shopping options where available

 - People from different households can carpool or share drives if physical distancing is maintained, or if it cannot be maintained, a non-medical mask is recommended.

 - Vulnerable individuals should exercise caution and minimize high-risk exposures situations

-- Limit personal non-essential travel outside of the Atlantic bubble
+- Limit personal non-essential travel

 - Keep a log of interactions to self-monitor and to facilitate contact tracing should a case be detected.